 Cpl Daniel Lasko

 Drawn by the Marine Corps at a high school job fair, Daniel “Dan” Lasko decided then he wanted to serve.
 He enlisted shortly out of high school and, coincidentally, was sworn in on the morning of September 11, 2001.
 After the terrorist attacks, he knew it was his duty to serve.
-In 2004, Corporal Lasko went on his first deployment to Afghanistan as a vehicle machine gunner with the 22nd Marine Service Support Group for the 22nd Marine Expeditionary Unit.
+In 2004, Corporal Lasko deployed to Afghanistan as a vehicle machine gunner with the 22nd Marine Service Support Group for the 22nd Marine Expeditionary Unit.

 On April 24, 2004, Cpl Lasko and his unit were on a recon mission when an improvised explosive device (IED) detonated as his vehicle drove through a pass in Tarin Kowt.
 Dan lost his left leg below the knee, and sustained a traumatic brain injury (TBI) and other injuries.
 He was eventually transferred to Bethesda National Naval Medical Center in Maryland for recovery.

 Now medically retired, Dan leads an active lifestyle with his wife Jess and their two sons, Luke and Ben.
 He enjoys coaching youth sports, speaking at local events and schools, and competing in athletic events around the country.
 Although Dan experienced obstacles in his previous home, he never let his injuries hinder his active lifestyle, but he still experiences obstacles within his current home.
 Dan’s home is built on a hill, and stairs inside and outside the home present a challenge on days that he needs to use his crutches, knee scooter or wheelchair.
 After coping with his injury for over 15 years, these obstacles have taken a toll on him physically, especially when his residual limb is irritated.